visgl/deck.gl/docs/api-reference/base-layer.md

 in an attempt to make opacity changes appear linear (i.e. the opacity is visually proportional to the value of the prop)

-**Remark:**
+Remarks

-While it is a recommended convention that all deck.gl layers should support the `opacity` prop, it is up to each layer's fragment shader to implement support for opacity.
+* While it is a recommended convention that all deck.gl layers should support the `opacity` prop, it is up to each layer's fragment shader to implement support for opacity.

 ### Interaction Properties